 But, it was rarely used.

-With Batch, we liked that clients control the size and shape of data, not servers.
+With Bulk REST, we liked that clients control the size and shape of data, not servers.
 That freed us from having to tweak an orchestration API every time a client’s requirements changed.
 We didn’t like that clients had to intimately know how the underlying APIs worked.
 The request structure was painful enough for developers to not use it.
 We also wanted to be able to fetch specific fields, not large resources or objects.

-Batch REST was a step in the right direction, but wasn’t a game changer.
+Bulk REST was a step in the right direction, but wasn’t a game changer.